-- The CPUC will issue biennial assessments beginning June 2025 with a recommendation for the appropriate Aliso Canyon inventory based on natural gas demand reduction levels and reliability and economic analyses. - When the peak demand forecast for two years out decreases to 4,121 million cubic feet per day and the biennial assessment shows that Aliso Canyon could be closed without jeopardizing reliability or just and reasonable rates, the biennial report will recommend opening a proceeding to review the conclusions of the assessment and address any relevant issues related to permanent closure and decommissioning. - The biennial assessments will be done in consultation with the California Energy Commission (CEC), Los Angeles Department of Water and Power (LADWP), California Independent System Operator (CAISO), and the California Geologic Energy Management Division (CalGEM), with an opportunity for stakeholder and public input. - If a change to Aliso Canyon inventory levels is recommended, SoCalGas will be required to file an application for the CPUC to review this recommendation in a formal proceeding.
+- The CPUC will issue biennial assessments beginning June 2025 with a recommendation for the appropriate Aliso Canyon inventory based on natural gas demand reduction levels and reliability and economic analysis. - The biennial assessments will be done in consultation with the California Energy Commission (CEC), Los Angeles Department of Water and Power (LADWP), California Independent System Operator (CAISO), and the Geologic Energy Management Division (CalGEM), with an opportunity for stakeholder and public input. - If a decrease to Aliso Canyon inventory levels is recommended, SoCalGas will be required to file an application for the CPUC to review this recommendation in a formal proceeding.